MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MailboxTransportService.md

 ```

 ### -SendProtocolLogMaxDirectorySize
-!!!
-Exchange Server 2013

-The SendProtocolLogMaxDirectorySize parameter specifies the maximum size of the Send connector protocol log directory.
-When the maximum directory size is reached, the server deletes the oldest log files first.
-The minimum value is 1 MB.
-The default value is 250 MB.

-When you enter a value, qualify the value with one of the following units:

-- B (bytes)

-- KB (kilobytes)

-- MB (megabytes)

-- GB (gigabytes)

-- TB (terabytes)

-Unqualified values are treated as bytes.

-The value of the SendProtocolLogMaxFileSize parameter must be less than or equal to the value of the SendProtocolLogMaxDirectorySize parameter.
-The valid input range for either parameter is from 1 through 9223372036854775807 bytes.
-If you enter a value of unlimited, no size limit is imposed on the Send connector protocol log directory.

-!!!
-Exchange Server 2016

 The SendProtocolLogMaxDirectorySize parameter specifies the maximum size of the protocol log directory for the implicit and invisible intra-organization Send connector in the Mailbox Transport Submission service.
 When the maximum directory size is reached, the server deletes the oldest log files first.

 A valid value is a number up to 909.5 terabytes (999999999999999 bytes) or the value unlimited.
 The default value is 250 megabytes (262144000 bytes).